The Aethyrian Dragon

 Overview:

 Aethyrian dragons are immensely varied in their diets.
-While the greater majority of dragonkind are apex predators, they also partake in a vast array of different foods and most Aethyrians - especially in settled regions - cook and prepare their meals.
+While the greater majority of dragonkind are apex predators, they also partake in a vast array of different foods and most Aethyrians - especially in settled regions - cook and prepare their meals, often seasoned and prepared to their variant's liking.
 Most hunt with regularity, with smaller dragons hunting more frequently than larger beasts.
 Others may forage or fish, and some grow their own food or raise their own livestock.
 However, it is rare that any dragon would partake in something already dead, and most do not hunt sapient prey.
 Food trade is common with Aethyr's bipedal races, and humanoid cooks are found in many a city.

 Credits;